Read the South Carolina sole proprietorship guide below. Read on or get started with ZenBusiness.

 Depending on the business activities which your sole proprietorship participates in, it’s likely you’ll need to pay several industry-specific business taxes such as partnership taxes, motor fuel taxes, sales & use tax, or other miscellaneous taxes.
 A listing of the state’s business taxes as well as instructions on how to file and pay can be found conveniently through the South Carolina Department of Revenue.

-There isn’t a requirement in South Carolina for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in South Carolina for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other South Carolina licenses and permits to operate in a compliant fashion.

 Depending on the business activities that your sole proprietorship takes part in, it’s likely you’ll need one of the industry-specific regulatory licenses.
 For help determining your state-level licensing needs, you’ll want to register with the South Carolina Business One Stop system.